Position

 Responsibilities:

-• Monitor and assist students during the bus ride to ensure their safety and well-being.
+• Supervise and assist students during bus rides to ensure their safety and well-being.

 Qualifications

-• Previous experience working with children in a school or similar environment is preferred.
+• Previous experience in a similar role, such as a student aide or bus monitor, is preferred.

-• Ability to remain calm and composed in challenging situations and to handle multiple tasks simultaneously.
+• Ability to remain calm and effective in challenging situations.

 Is becoming a Bus Aide a good career path?